There’s always been a bit of confusion about choosing which NFC logo or NFC icon. So let’s help clear things up.

 The NFC Forum created their own logo for use with NFC enabled devices or products.
 These products need to meet the standards set out by the Forum but the use of the logo is reasonably unregulated.

-This is partly due to the requirement to use the N-Mark with either the TM or the ®.
-It's a requirement to include this when the logo is printed larger than 5mm, which, in product packaging it could well be.
-Packaging designers (or any designers) don't like these things.
+Part of the reason many companies are not keen on using the NFC Forum logo is due to the requirement to use the N-Mark with either the TM or the ®.
+It’s a requirement to include this when the logo is printed larger than 5mm, which, in product packaging it could well be.
+Packaging designers (or any designers) don’t like these things.

 However, there’s also the requirement that the following statement be included on all product packaging, marketing literature, etc..
 ‘The N-Mark is a trademark or registered trademark of NFC Forum, Inc. in the United States and in other countries.’.
 Watch the graphic designer’s face when you tell them that.
 The statement is not always required.
 For example, when the N-Mark is used on a an electronic device it would be difficult to include the text.